 According to a memo resulting from research by the COC’s ad-hoc committee, which WLA has obtained, there are a number of elements that LASD’s deputy gangs have in common, which differentiates them from work-based social groups, affinity groups found in the military, or simple expressions of station pride.

 “Canvassing the decades-long reporting on different LASD gangs,” the memo says, “reveals stark commonalities.”
 Among them are tattoos that depict “menacing” images, secrecy, distrust of LASD management, “an us-against-them mentality, “othering” minorities, and “lauding uses of force, especially shootings.”

-The part about deputy cliques “lauding uses of force,” has repeatedly been denied by department, but documentation, and anecdotal observation by veteran supervisors clearly says otherwise.
+The part about deputy cliques “lauding uses of force,” has repeatedly been denied by the department, but documentation, and anecdotal observation by veteran supervisors clearly shows otherwise.